robertdebock/presentations/automation-journey.md

 ## Let others do it. (&trade;)

-Much better, but what if she/he is on a holiday?
+Much better, but what if your collegue is on a holiday?

 ----

-## Let the user do it.
+## Let the user \* do it.

 ---